 - 1. Values, aims and objectives - 2.
 Named manager - 3.
 Qualifications and experience of named manager and decision maker - 4.
 Management structure of the Adoption Service - 5.
 Number, relevant qualifications and experience of staff - 6.
 Services provided - 7.
-The system in place to monitor and evaluate the provision of services to ensure that services provided by the Adoption Service are effective and the quality of those services is of an appropriate standard - 8.
+Monitoring and evaluation of the provision of services - 8.
 Storage, access, maintenance and security of adoption records - 9.
 A summary of the procedures for making a complaint - 10.
 The address and telephone number of the Commission - 11.
 The system for reviewing the Statement of Purpose